-b.
-Crash cart;

-c.
-Cardiac monitor;

-d.
-Defibrillator;

-e.
-Resuscitating equipment;

-f.
 Suction equipment; and

-g.
+- g.
 Thoracotomy set.

-3. Equipment and supplies necessary to meet provided: ment and supplies necessary to meet the requirements of the services led:
+- 3. Equipment and supplies necessary to meet the requirements of the services provided:

-a.
+- a.
 Stretcher;

-b.
+- b.
 Anesthetic equipment and supplies;

-c.
+- c.
 Adjustable operating table with waterproof pad;

-d.
+- d.
 Side tables;

-e.
+- e.
 Approved surgical light;

-f.
+- f.
 Medical gases;

-g.
-Twenty-four (24) hour supply of sterile linen;
+- g.
+24 hour supply of sterile linen;

-h.
+- h.
 Wall clock; and

-i.
+- i.
 Equipment and supplies for timed scrubbing technique.

-C. Staffir ng.
+C. Staffing.

-1. Surgical personnel including a Registered Nurse shall be available to provide emergency surgical services on a 24 hour basis.

-2. A Registered Nurse shall be present in the operating room for the duration of the surgical procedure.
-Additional auxiliary personnel shall be available as necessary.

-Only qualified Registered Nurses may perform circulating duties in the

-4. There shall be documentation of training and/or experience for all operating room personnel assigned to surgical procedures.
+- 1. Surgical personnel including a Registered Nurse shall be available to provide emergency surgical services on a 24 hour basis. - 2.
+A Registered Nurse shall be present in the operating room for the duration of the surgical procedure.
+Additional auxiliary personnel shall be available as necessary. - 3.
+Only qualified Registered Nurses may perform circulating duties in the operating room. - 4.
+There shall be documentation of training and/or experience for all operating room personnel assigned to surgical procedures.